Athens Travel Guide

 Athens is a historical city, where they are 1.000 different things that you can do!
 On this detailed post, you will find a little less than 1.000, but all the must-do, plus some experiences and activities for this magnificent place!

 7 +1 museums in Athens that you have to visit!
 You may not know, but Athens has some of the best museums in the world.
 Don’t you believe me?
 Not a problem.
-Have a look on the list where I give some evidence about what I am referring to!
+Have a look on the list where I give some evidence about what I am talking about!

 The best vineyards of Athens: Athens is one of the very few European capitals that vineyards & wineries are so close to the city!!
 Five notable winemakers of Attica have joined forces to create Wine Roads Athens and present you – among others – Retsina wine, the oldest wine in the world, in a totally and more sophisticated way!